Skills

 Natural Language

-You can also reference skills by name:
+You can also reference a skill by name or ID conversationally:

 Automatic Matching